tgsmith61591/beautiful-jekyll/_posts/2018-07-23-never-fit-on-test.md

 Hopefully it should be clear now (if it wasn't before) why you should *never* fit anything on your test set.
 You can avoid this headache by using the [`Pipeline`](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) from scikit-learn.
 The full code for this example is located in the [code folder](https://github.com/tgsmith61591/tgsmith61591.github.io/blob/master/code/2018-07-23-never-fit-on-test.ipynb).

-In the next post, we'll cover another horrid habit: **data drudging**.
+In the next post, we'll cover another horrid habit: **data dredging**.